 There are a huge number of financial instruments available, with three general categories that things might fall into.
 These are stocks and shares, commodities, and currency.
 Stocks in companies form the most widely known market; thought the largest is actually the foreign exchange (forex).
 Commodities include everything from oil to precious metals and farm goods.

 Physically buying and selling assets is not actually the way most trades are carried out.
 There are any different products available that allow for differing styles of speculation.
-For example, spot forex trading is when you buy or sell a particular amount of a currency, but traders commonly exchange futures or options, which are an asset based on the future value of a currency.
+For example, spot forex trading course is when you buy or sell a particular amount of a currency, but traders commonly exchange futures or options, which are an asset based on the future value of a currency.
 Spread betting is another popular method in some countries, whereby traders wager a particular amount of money for each percentage point that a price moves up or down.

 So how is all of this actually carried out?
 It’s far simpler than you may think, and as we’ve already mentioned, almost everything takes place online.
 In theory, you don’t ever have to leave your desk to trade.
 All of your actions are performed through a trading platform, which is an application that shows you what’s going on with the markets, and allows you to input trades.
 Behind this is a broker that handles all of the money.
 You’re free to open an account with whichever broker you choose.